Pae White

-Pae White (born 1963) is an American multimedia visual artist who is known for her unique portrayal of nature and rather mundane objects through her creations of suspended mobiles.
+Pae White (born 1963) is an American multimedia visual artist known for her unique portrayal of nature and mundane objects through her creations of suspended mobiles.
 She currently lives and works between Sonoma County and Los Angeles, California.

 Early life and education

 White was born in 1963 in Pasadena, California.
+White frequently visited Sea Ranch, California as a child, which has largely informed her work.
 She attained a Bachelor of Arts degree from Scripps College in 1985.
 In 1990 she studied at the Skowhegan School of Painting and Sculpture.
-In 1991 she attained a Masters of Fine Art from the Art Center College of Design in Pasadena, California.
+In 1991 she attained a Master of Fine Art from the Art Center College of Design in Pasadena, California.